elit0451/Database-comparison/README.md

 > Times of each query for each id

-Within this table you can find all the single execution results that were gathered to calculate the _average_ and the _median_ in the next section.
+Within this table you can find all the single execution results (in seconds) that were gathered to calculate the _average_ and the _median_ in the next section.

 <table>
     <tr>